St. helena HISTORY AND 75th anniversary celebration

 Thanks to the generosity of so many of the Business/Commercial school alumni, nearly $4,000 was raised to pay for the Memorial Stone monument that was dedicated on October 3, 2015.

-Sr. Richard left the grammar shool and became principal of the Business School.
+Sr. Mary Richard, O.P. left the grammar school and became the principal of the Business School.
+She was followed by Sr. Jean Thomas, O.P.

 The very first funeral at St. Helena took place on Pearl Harbor Day, December 7, 1941, and it was the funeral of Hannah Hickey.
 The joyful spirit of St. Helena’s flourished in fervent worship, bustling bazaars, parades, shows, a parish band, basketball games, Friday night parish dances, the annual New Year’s Gala Celebration, movie night, and roller skating.
 The parish Glee Club was founded by Fr.
 Owen McEnaney, who wrote many original songs and lyrics including the world-famous "Happy Birthday Jesus."